BARRY KNOEDL -

 Barry with his daughter Antonette

-theatre at a high school on Long Island, N.Y., where he writes
+theatre teacher.
+He taught at a high school on Long Island, N.Y.
+He wrote many vocal

 arrangements for his vocal jazz choir.
-He also plays keyboard in a Long
+He is currently living in Texas.